 This idea came from a woman named Gail Riplinger, through her book, New Age Bible Versions (published in 1993).
 Her theories are still adhered to by a number of King James onlyites.

-While I can’t endorse some very flawed Bible translations (e.g New World Transl., the Clear Word bible etc.) and liberal paraphrases like the Message bible, I consider it an unwarranted extremism to label all modern versions as “the devil’s bibles”.
+Although I can’t endorse some very flawed Bible translations (e.g. New World Translation, the Clear Word bible etc.) and I have some reservations toward liberal paraphrases like the Message bible, I consider it destructive for a Christian to regard all English Bible versions except the KJV as “the devil’s bibles.”

-Anyone who knows about the New Age religion will find the claim of the New Age forming an alliance with bible translators to create a one world religion quite absurd.
-For one, the New Age movement don’t need (or use) the Bible as a final authority.
-Here are other problems with this theory.
+Anyone who knows about New Age spirituality will find the claim of the New Age movement forming an alliance with Bible translators to create a one world religion to be quite outlandish and in fact, a leap in the dark.

 2. On page 318 she said: “Real references to Jesus as ‘the Christ’ are rare; however the NKJV and new versions literally paint their pages with this pawn.” (p.
 318)